 - UnityJDBC virtual driver + SQuirrelL SQL client

 Around since ever, this method might easily be the simplest way to join independent Postgres databases.
 Basically you just need to create the extension (requires “contrib”), declare a named connection and then use the dblink function to specify a query, including a list of output columns and their datatypes.
 The query will be sent over to the specified connection, and the pulled in dataset will be handled as a normal subselect – thus from thereon one could use all the functionality that Postgres has to offer!
 Full documentation on the extension here.

 - Remote data is pulled onto the server without any extra information (statistics, indexes) so if the data amounts are bigger and there are many operations on higher nodes, most probably things will be non-optimal performance wise.

 - Increasing work_mem/temp_buffers might alleviate the IO penalty when working with bigger amounts of data pulled in from dblink.

-- One can also declare the connection directly in the dblink function itself, but then your SQL-s might get a bit unwieldy for larger amount of involved databases.
+- One can also declare the connection directly in the dblink function itself, but then your SQL-s might get a bit unwieldy for larger number of involved databases.

 Pros: easiest setup possible, flexibility on connecting to X amount of Postgres DBs

-Cons: SQLs could get ugly for mutiple joins, possible performance issues for bigger datasets, basic transaction support
+Cons: SQLs could get ugly for multiple joins, possible performance issues for bigger datasets, basic transaction support

 The Postgres foreign-data wrapper